TielTamer

 Recent Posts

 Oh man, this brings back memories.
-When we were dealing with this with Rio, I thought we'd never get through it.
+When we were dealing with this with Pistachio, I thought we'd never get through it.
 Now it's just a funny memory.
 It gets better, I promise.

 I just snorted coffee out of my nose reading this.
-My blue and gold macaw is looking at me like I've lost it.
+My canary is looking at me like I've lost it.

 Welcome!
 I remember being a new bird owner and this kind of community helped SO much.
 Excited to have you!